dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 diﬀerent frequencies, resulting in beats.

 subjects at the same time.
-In order to emphasize the general applicability ofwaves beyond electrodynamics, we consider here a diﬀerent example, in particularsound waves.
+In order to emphasize the general applicability of waves beyond electrodynamics, we consider here a diﬀerent example, in particular sound waves.

-Other examples of waves are water waves consisting of long swells that we seecoming in to the shore, or the smaller water waves consisting of surface tensionripples.
-As another example, there are two kinds of elastic waves in solids; acompressional (or longitudinal) wave in which the particles of the solid oscillateback and forth along the direction of propagation of the wave (sound waves in agas are of this kind), and a transverse wave in which the particles of the solidoscillate in a direction perpendicular to the direction of propagation.
-Earthquakewaves contain elastic waves of both kinds, generated by a motion at some placein the earth’s crust.
+Other examples of waves are water waves consisting of long swells that we see coming in to the shore, or the smaller water waves consisting of surface tension ripples.
+As another example, there are two kinds of elastic waves in solids; a compressional (or longitudinal) wave in which the particles of the solid oscillate back and forth along the direction of propagation of the wave (sound waves in a gas are of this kind), and a transverse wave in which the particles of the solid oscillate in a direction perpendicular to the direction of propagation.
+Earthquake waves contain elastic waves of both kinds, generated by a motion at some place in the earth’s crust.

 Still another example of waves is found in modern physics.
-These are waveswhich give the probability amplitude of ﬁnding a particle at a given place—the「matter waves」which we have already discussed.
+These are waves which give the probability amplitude of ﬁnding a particle at a given place—the「matter waves」which we have already discussed.
 Their frequency is proportional

 47-2

 to the energy and their wave number is proportional to the momentum.
-Theyare the waves of quantum mechanics.
+They are the waves of quantum mechanics.

-In this chapter we shall consider only waves for which the velocity is inde-pendent of the wavelength.
-This is, for example, the case for light in a vacuum.The speed of light is then the same for radiowaves, blue light, green light, orfor any other wavelength.
-Because of this behavior, when we began to describethe wave phenomenon we did not notice at ﬁrst that we had wave propagation.Instead, we said that if a charge is moved at one place, the electric ﬁeld at adistance x was proportional to the acceleration, not at the time t, but at theearlier time t − x/c.
-Therefore if we were to picture the electric ﬁeld in spaceat some instant of time, as in Fig. 47-2, the electric ﬁeld at a time t later wouldhave moved the distance ct, as indicated in the ﬁgure.
-Mathematically, we cansay that in the one-dimensional example we are taking, the electric ﬁeld is afunction of x − ct.
+In this chapter we shall consider only waves for which the velocity is inde- pendent of the wavelength.
+This is, for example, the case for light in a vacuum.
+The speed of light is then the same for radiowaves, blue light, green light, or for any other wavelength.
+Because of this behavior, when we began to describe the wave phenomenon we did not notice at ﬁrst that we had wave propagation.
+Instead, we said that if a charge is moved at one place, the electric ﬁeld at a distance x was proportional to the acceleration, not at the time t, but at the earlier time t − x/c.
+Therefore if we were to picture the electric ﬁeld in space at some instant of time, as in Fig. 47-2, the electric ﬁeld at a time t later would have moved the distance ct, as indicated in the ﬁgure.
+Mathematically, we can say that in the one-dimensional example we are taking, the electric ﬁeld is a function of x − ct.
 We see that at t = 0, it is some function of x.
-If we considera later time, we need only to increase x somewhat to get the same value of theelectric ﬁeld.
-For example, if the maximum ﬁeld occurred at x = 3 at time zero,then to ﬁnd the new position of the maximum ﬁeld at time t we need
+If we consider a later time, we need only to increase x somewhat to get the same value of the electric ﬁeld.
+For example, if the maximum ﬁeld occurred at x = 3 at time zero, then to ﬁnd the new position of the maximum ﬁeld at time t we need

 x − ct = 3